-The Laboratory has been officially registered to the ISO 14001 Standard since 2001.
-The Laboratory was the first DOE Office of Science Laboratory to achieve this registration.
+The Laboratory has been officially registered to the ISO 14001 Standard since 2001 and was the first DOE Office of Science Laboratory to achieve this registration.
 The certification requires the Laboratory to undergo annual audits by an accredited, third-party registrar to assure that the system is maintained.
-BNL's external certification organization, ERM Certification Verification Services, conducted an external surveillance audit of BNL's conformance to the ISO 14001 Standard in August 2022 with no nonconformances, verifying the Laboratory's continued conformance to the Standard.
+BNL's external certification organization, ERM Certification Verification Services, conducted an external surveillance audit of BNL's conformance to the ISO 14001 Standard in May 2023 with one nonconformance in regards to incomplete training.
+Areas of strength identified include strong interaction with the community on groundwater issues, effective flow down of DOE priorities across the Lab, utilization of the solar farm, and strong nonconformance and emergency management programs.
+The assessment verified the Laboratory's continued conformance to the Standard.
 BNL's certification to the standard remains valid until September 27, 2024.